-5.12.4 macOS
+5.12.2 macOS

-The built-in Python distributions are built with MACOSX\DEPLOYMENT\TARGET=10.9, so they should be compatible with macOS versions 10.9 and newer.
+The Python distributions that PyOxidizer consumers are built with MACOSX\DEPLOYMENT\TARGET=10.9, so they should be compatible with macOS versions 10.9 and newer.

 The Python distribution has dependencies against a handful of system libraries and frameworks.
 These frameworks should be present on all macOS installations.